This article of Fluid Mechanics questions and answers will be helpful to you when you are going for an interview in a core company.

 Z + (P/ρg )= Piezometric line

 Ans.
-It is the difference between Total energy line and Hydraulic gradient line.
+It is the difference between the Total energy line and the Hydraulic gradient line.

 Velocity head = Total energy line ~ Hydraulic gradient line